 ROOT CAUSE #2 - PERMANENT STORING OF SENSITIVE CREDIT CARD DATA

-Therefore, it is the very fact that highly sensitive and private credit card data is permanently stored in the first instance by current third party online
+Therefore, it is the very fact that highly sensitive and private credit card data and personal identity information is permanently stored in the first instance by current third party online credit card payment processing gateway systems and other organisations involved in credit card processing and handling , such as online shopping cart software programs, that is the core root cause of this vulnerability and risk.

-A method that allows the safe accepting of credit cards online without credit card data being permanently stored online is an advancement in security of very tangible proportions for the entire industry.
-It provides the absolute ultimate form of protection for cardholder data -
+A method that allows the safe accepting of credit cards online without credit card data (or any other data for that matter) being permanently stored by the payment gateway is an advancement in security of very tangible proportions for the entire industry.
+It provides the absolute ultimate form of protection for cardholder data - if it doesn't exist on the internet it can't possibly be stolen from the internet, which in itself has the potential to make the largest single contribution in the fight against the very reason why online credit card fraud can exist in the first place of any service or method to date.

 e-Path has just eliminated root cause #2.